Lepton flavor of four-fermion operator and fermion portal dark matter: Introduction

 There has been growing interest in dimension-6 four-fermion operators, as being utilized to fit precision data and address anomalies observed at the LHC and in low-energy experiments~\cite{Falkowski:2017pss,Cirigliano:2023nol,Fernandez-Martinez:2024bxg,Karmakar:2024gla}, and intriguing connections with DM models~\cite{Cepedello:2023yao}.
 Focusing on the semileptonic operators with two leptons and two quarks, the one-by-one constraints on the lepton-flavor-conserving (LFC) are rather stringent, and global fits are essential to mitigate or even eliminate the tensions in different observables~\cite{Cirigliano:2023nol}.
 On the other hand, for the lepton-flavor-changing (LFV) operators, possible tensions are milder since less experimental data is available~\cite{Fernandez-Martinez:2024bxg}.

 Consider the dimension-6 four-fermion operator~\cite{Grzadkowski:2010es}

 where $L=(\nu_L,e_L)^T$ and $Q=(u_L,d_L)^T$ denote the left-handed $SU(2)_L$ doublets of leptons and quarks, respectively. $j$ is the isospin index, and $\alpha$, $\beta$, $s$, $t$ are flavor indices.
-This operator is forbidden under the $U(3)^5$ flavor symmetry, and highly suppressed within minimal flavor violation hypothesis~\cite{DAmbrosio:2002vsn,Isidori:2023pyp}, rendering it extraordinarily sensitive probe of BSM physics.
+This operator is forbidden under the $U(3)^5$ flavor symmetry, and highly suppressed within minimal flavor violation hypothesis~\cite{DAmbrosio:2002vsn,Isidori:2023pyp}.
 We will consider the first-generation quarks, $s=t=1$, and the lepton flavor indices $\alpha,\beta =1,2$.

 In general, the stringent constraints on the Wilson coefficients of four-fermion operators challenge direct searches for ultraviolet (UV) physics.
-However, one-loop UV completions of the four-fermion operators with the participation of DM particles in the box diagram can notably alleviate the restrictions on the mass scale $\Lambda$.
+However, one-loop UV realizations of the four-fermion operators with the participation of DM particles in the box diagram can notably alleviate the restrictions on the mass scale $\Lambda$.
 In the class of DM models~\cite{Cepedello:2023yao}, the $Z_2$ symmetry that stabilizes the DM prohibits tree-level contributions to the Wilson coefficients of four-fermion operators.
 Consequently, upon integrating out heavy new particles, the Wilson coefficients are suppressed by a factor of $1/(16\pi^2)$.
 Moreover, the Wilson coefficients are proportional to $f_{\rm NP}^4$, where $f_{\rm NP}$ denotes new physics couplings.
 This dependency has the potential to further lower the new physics scale for small values of $f_{\rm NP}$.
-Previous studies of connections between cLFV observables and DM were conducted in Refs.~\cite{Herrero-Garcia:2018koq,Toma:2013zsa,Vicente:2014wga}.
+Previous studies of connections between charged-lepton-flavor-violation (cLFV) observables and DM were conducted in Refs.~\cite{Herrero-Garcia:2018koq,Toma:2013zsa,Vicente:2014wga}.